Clamp Load Calculator

 • High temperatures reduce strength and can shift friction behavior over time.

-• Impact tools add scatter; use torque–turn or tension-indicating methods for critical joints.
+• Impact tools add scatter; use torqueโ€“turn or tension-indicating methods for critical joints.

-If the estimate suggests torques near tool limits, consider a larger fastener or a multi-pass tightening pattern.
-For structural connections that rely on friction to prevent slip, verify surface preparation, faying surface class, and the required pretension method.
+If the estimate suggests a clamp load near the bolt’s proof limit (utilization above ~110%), re-check the torque and K, or move to a larger fastener.
+For structural connections that rely on friction to prevent slip, verify surface preparation, faying surface class, and the required pretension method separately โ€” this tool does not check joint separation.

 Units Reference